top of page

 Click here for a video of Ilze reading a passage from The Secret Bird for Translators Aloud.

-Click here for a video of Ilze reading another passage from The Secret for the Jill!
+Click here for a video of Ilze reading another passage from The Secret Bird for the Jill!
 Reading Series.

-Esboço em Stone and Dream (2024)
+Sketch in Stone and Dream (2024)

 Esboço em Pedra e Sonho (Sketch in Stone and Dream) is the story of visual artist Ramona de Maria.
 In her return to Nossa Senhora das Pedras, the small town where she grew up, Ramona embarks on a journey through the realm of memory.
-Sketch is a lyrical narrative in which the tenderness of family life, childhood friendships and adventures, connection with nature, and introduction to the art of paining is pierced through with the inhospitable realities of the dictatorship ushered by the military coup of 1964.
+Sketch is a lyrical narrative in which the tenderness of family life, childhood friendships and adventures, connection with nature, and introduction to the art of painting is pierced through with the inhospitable realities of the dictatorship ushered by the military coup of 1964.
 This is a story of secrets, lies, and betrayals.
 A reckoning with the past and the present.

 Marilza takes the paper back.
 She touches the long nail, red polish half peeled off, to a blank spot: you see this empty space, Ramona?
 Soon you will see your father’s name written right here, and then your name will be Ramona de Maria Filgueira.
 It had never occurred to me that the absence of a family name might be such a problem.
 At school, my classmates are de Pereira, de Formiga, de Oliveira, and so many other last names.
 Although Ramona de Maria was enough for me, I tried to gather from my mother a history, a name, a face in a photograph.
 Fathers have names and faces.
 I see them at their front doors, on the way to work and to church with their families or absorbed in a domino game in the shade of a tree.
 Even the fathers who don’t have a face carry a name and are trying their luck in faraway places—mining in the north, coffee farms in the south, the construction of the Transamazônica.
 One day they will certainly come back.
 The dead, ah!
 These are visited in their graves.
 Their wives and children light candles and leave flowers for them.
 And there are those who, my mother declared, were not real men but rather useless, sorry excuses for human beings.
 Some of them live so close.
 When they beat up their wives, I can hear the blows, the insults, the screams.
 I curl up and cover my ears with my hands.
 If they are not men, they cannot be fathers.
-Some leave their families for some broad, as Marilza says with a scowl that speaks of her contempt.
+Some leave their families for some skirt, as Marilza says with a scowl that speaks of her contempt.
 My mother would agree with her and add in the same tone: those animals will fall for any pair of young legs and firm breasts, which of course have never nursed children.

 My mother left this world without offering me a single word about my father.
 If I insisted, she would yell at me and slam the door so hard the crash would keep echoing within me for hours.
 One day, the neighbor’s daughter told me about a man who had left my mother before he knew about me as a seed inside her.
 Before I was born, she had been living at the home of a woman who gave her room and board.
 In return, she would cook and take care of the children.
 When the woman found out about the pregnancy, she kicked my mother out.
 She then started to clean rooms in the only hotel in town and slept in a room in the back of the building.
 Marilza was working there too, and later she brought my mother to live here.
 When I came into the world, my mother wasn’t quite sixteen years old, but she already had a little room of her own.